john-azzaro/CommandLine_Git_GitHub_Checklist/README.md

     git status
     ```
 2. **modify you branch now that you are in**
+    > In other words, continue working on this seperate line.

 3. **Now that modifications are made, add the modified file in branch**
     ```